Los Angeles Department of Water and Power: Board of Water and Power Commissioners

+On May 26, 2023, Cynthia Ruiz, the first Native American to serve on the Los Angeles Board of Water and Power Commissioners was informed by the deputy mayor that she was being removed as a commissioner less than one year into her four-year term, which was confirmed that day by an email from Mayor Karen Bass, whose decision it was.
+George McGraw was sworn in as a commissioner on June 20, replacing Ruiz.

 Executive management

 The general manager, senior assistant general managers, chief financial officer, and managing senior assistant city attorney (under the Los Angeles City Attorney) manage operations.

 On January 31, 2014, Ron Nichols resigned as chief of the LADWP amid ongoing controversies regarding the LADWP.

 On February 21, 2014, Marcie L. Edwards was unanimously confirmed by the Los Angeles City Council on February 21, 2014.
 She is the first woman to lead the LADWP.
 At the time of her nomination, Edwards was Anaheim's City Manager.
 Prior to her appointment as Anaheim's City Manager, Edwards served as chief of Anaheim Public Utilities for 13 years.
 Edwards previously worked at the LADWP for 24 years, starting at the age of 19 as a clerk typist.

 In August 2016, Marcie L. Edwards announced her retirement.
-On August 16, 2016, the Los Angeles Board of Water and Power Commissioners appointed David H. Wright Interim General Manager, and requested the CIty Council to confirm his appointment as permanent General Manager.
+On August 16, 2016, the Los Angeles Board of Water and Power Commissioners appointed David H. Wright Interim General Manager, and requested the City Council to confirm his appointment as permanent General Manager.
 Wright remained General Manager until 2019, when he resigned following a raid by the Federal Bureau of Investigation of LADWP Headquarters.
 Wright was then investigated and sentenced to 72 months in federal prison for accepting bribes from a lawyer to ensure the approval of a three-year $30 million no-bid contract.

 LADWP veteran Martin L. Adams was confirmed by City Council as General Manager on September 13, 2019.